Can I have a postcode to postcode drive time and distance lookup table?

-There are almost 2.6 million postcodes in the UK (1,766,067 active postcodes as at June 2020 according to the National Statistics Postcode Directory/NSPD plus 874,449 terminated postcodes).
+There are around 1.77 million live postcodes in the UK (1,766,067 active postcodes as at June 2020 according to the National Statistics Postcode Directory/NSPD plus 874,449 terminated postcodes).
 However, the exact figure changes on a monthly basis as new postcodes are created and old ones terminated.
-This means to do a postcode to postcode lookup you would need that many results squared, that’s almost 6.7 trillion (6,688,383,888,471) variations!
+This means to do a postcode to postcode lookup you would need that many results squared, that’s about 3.1 trillion variations!
 How long would it take to produce the drive time and distance lookup tables for this?
 Well, if we assume it averages just one second to calculate the best time and distance between each postcode we can calculate the compute time needed to generate our data.
-6.7 trillion rows will take 6.7 trillion seconds at one second per postcode to postcode pair.
+3.1 trillion rows will take 3.1 trillion seconds at one second per postcode to postcode pair.
 A year is just under 32 million seconds (31,536,000).

-- If we have 4 computers, one for each task, we would have needed to start processing when the first homo sapiens appeared.
+- If we have 4 computers, one for each task, we would have needed to start processing when the first buildings were constructed in Egypt.

-- If we can speed the process up to 10 per second by using better code, we could have started processing 20,000 years ago during the last ice age as the final megafauna, like the woolly mammoth and sabre tooth tiger went extinct.
+- If we can speed the process up to 10 per second by using better code, we could have started processing 10,000 years ago during the last ice age as the final megafauna, like the woolly mammoth and sabre tooth tiger went extinct.

 - 10 computers per task (not forgetting there are 4 results to calculate) and we could have started processing 1,000 years ago when King Canute was on the throne in England, Denmark and Norway.

-- 100 computers per task; we could have started the processing whilst reading Miss Austen’s new novel Emma, straight off the press.
+- 100 computers per task; we could have started the processing whilst worrying about Spanish influenza, the Russian Revolution and World War 1.

-- 1,000 computers per task and we could have been listening to Firestarter by The Prodigy when it was at number 1 in the charts.
+- 1,000 computers per task and we could have been listening to Dizzie Rascal or Lady Gaga topping the charts.

-- Would 20,000 computers be enough?
-No. It would still take a year!
-To get a real time process we would need 200,000 computers and it would still take 5 weeks to process all 4 sets of data.
+- Even 20,000 computers would still take 6 months!
+To get a real time process we would need 200,000 computers and it would still take 18 days to process all 4 sets of data.